Bjeshkët e Nemuna National Park

-The Bjeshkët e Nemuna National Park (Parku Kombëtar Bjeshkët e Nemuna) is a national park in the districts of Gjakova and Peja in western Kosovo.
+Bjeshkët e Nemuna National Park (Parku Kombëtar Bjeshkët e Nemuna) is a national park in the districts of Gjakovë and Pejë in western Kosovo.
 It encompasses 63028 ha of mountainous terrain, with numerous lakes, dense deciduous and coniferous forests and alpine landscapes.
 The park was established to protect its ecosystems and biodiversity, as well as the cultural and historical heritage.
+It borders the Valbonë Valley National Park in Albania to the south.